Black Mold in Air Conditioners

 Black mold can lower your home’s air quality, harming your health.
 This is because it can prompt some allergic reactions, especially in people with mold allergies.
 Some toxic molds can even cause severe damage to your body’s immune system.

 It’s already bad enough to have black mold growing in places like your bathroom or basement, but what if mold starts growing in your air conditioner?
-Luckily, in this article, you’ll learn how to prevent it, and what to do in case you do find it in your HVAC system.
+Luckily, in this article, you’ll learn how to prevent mold in your air conditioner, and what to do in case you do find it in your air conditioner unit.

-Does Black Mold Pose Any Danger If It Starts Growing In Your HVAC System?
+Does Black Mold Pose Any Danger If It Starts Growing In Your HVAC Unit?

-Black mold growing in your home will begin releasing spores into the air which you may end up inhaling and identifying by scent.
+Black mold growing in your home will begin releasing spores into the air through the air ducts which you may end up inhaling and identifying by scent.

-As per the Center for Disease Control (CDC), inhaled mold can lead to a number of health issues, including eye irritation, coughing or wheezing, throat irritation, and nasal stuffiness.
-In some cases, mold spores can even be responsible for irritation to the skin.
+As per the Center for Disease Control (CDC), inhaled mold through the air ducts can lead to a number of health issues, including eye irritation, coughing or wheezing, throat irritation, and nasal stuffiness.
+In some cases, they can even be responsible for irritation to the skin.

 People allergic to mold may have severe reactions to mold.
 The same applies to people with compromised immune systems.

-The mold that grows in the air conditioning system isn’t necessarily more hazardous than mold growing elsewhere in your home.
-That said, the air conditioning will be more efficient at distributing the mold spores throughout your home.
-That’s because your AC is designed to distribute air throughout your house.
+The mold that grows in the air conditioner unit isn’t necessarily more hazardous than mold growing elsewhere in your home.
+That said, the air conditioner unit will be more efficient at distributing the spores throughout your home through the air ducts.
+That’s because the unit in your air conditioner is designed to distribute air throughout your house.

-If the concentration of mold spores is high enough, a mold problem will be inevitable.
+If the concentration of mold spores is high enough, a black mold problem will be inevitable.

-How Does Black Mold Grow In An HVAC System?
+How Does Black Mold Grow In An AC Unit System?

-While not always black mold, mold spores can be found everywhere.
+While not always black mold, mold spores can be found everywhere as it travels through the air.
 Sadly, it’s impossible to ensure your home is 100% mold-free.
-Even if you were successful at doing it, more mold spores would come every time you opened a window or door.
+Even if you were successful at doing it, more mold spores would come every time you opened a window or door through the air.

 When spores grow into mold, more and more spores are released.
 The higher the concentration, the more the health problems will occur.
 Therefore, the key to preventing a mold problem is by preventing it from growing in the first place.